50 Astonishing Facts You Never Knew About the 50 States

 Underground vaults at Fort Knox hold one of the largest stockpiles of gold in the country.
 Not many people have seen the stash, though—and some even question whether the 27.5-pound bars, worth $6 billion, truly exist.

 Maine is the loneliest number: the single state whose name is just one syllable, the lone state that borders precisely one other state, and the only state whose official flower, the pinecone, is not a flower.
+You may think Maine is an odd name, but only because you haven't heard these names of states that were almost part of the United States yet.

 It’s the wealthiest state in the country, as measured by median household income.
-Check out the 50 best adventures in each of the 50 states.